-, where the ratio of two frequencies, $f_2/f_1$, is equal to 10 in our case.
+where the ratio of two frequencies, $f_2/f_1$, is equal to 10 in this study.
 The phase variable, $\phi _n$, is the phase of the particle after $n$ turns relative to the lower frequency RF voltage, 53.1 MHz.